 Aside from its sweet lanzones, Camiguin has other interesting food finds that will surely satisfy your gastronomic cravings.
 Read our list of must-try food in the Island Born of Fire.
+[Check out our list of 5 Best Beach Resorts in Camiguin]

 Must-Try Food in Camiguin and Where to Find Them